Two subwoofers connected to a home theater system

 If your receiver only has one subwoofer output jack, you can still connect two subwoofers, but you’ll need a splitter or a daisy chain method to do so.
 More on that in a bit.

-See also How to Mount a Tcl Tv
+See also How to Mount a Tv to Brick Wall

 Once you’ve confirmed that your receiver can support multiple subwoofers, you’ll need to decide on the placement of the subwoofers in your room.
 It’s recommended to place them in opposite corners of the room for the best sound distribution.
 You can also experiment with different placements to find the optimal position for your specific room.